CS107-off-piste/cs107-FinalProject/README.md

 * Software Organization
 * Implementation

-## CI
+## Continuous Integration

 This repository is configured to work with Travis CI.
-With every commit, the following actions are performed in the CI.
+With every commit, the following actions are performed.
 * The code is compiled using the `gcc` compiler.
 * If the compilation is successful, the binary is executed and `gcov` is used to analyse what portion of code is covered.
 The code coverage results are provided on CodeCov.